About Coffee Logs

 - Always follow the specific guidelines for your appliance, and never leave a fire unattended.

 - Store your Coffee Logs in a cool, dry, well-ventilated area, and at a safe distance from your appliance.
 After all, they are combustible.

 - Coffee Logs contain a high amount of caffeine, which can be potentially harmful to humans and animals if ingested.
 It’s best to keep them out of reach of children and animals and to seek medical advice if swallowed.

-Each bag of Coffee Logs contains 16 Logs and weighs approximately 8kg, with a convenient handle to make it easily portable.
+Each bag of Coffee Logs contains 16 logs and features a convenient handle to make it easily portable.